 AsureQuality are global experts in food assurance, with a scientific and agricultural heritage of over 100 years.
-AsureQuality provides a wide range of services to the entire food supply chain from an extensive range of laboratory testing and industry-specific training, through to independent and integrated inspection, verification and certification services.
+AsureQuality provides a wide range of services across the entire food supply chain which include laboratory testing, industry training, verification and certification services, transparency programmes and more.

 7a Pacific Rise

 Lynn River is a market leader in hand protection and personal protective equipment (PPE) solutions to the meat, fish and food processing industries.
 Lynn River is the exclusive importer of Showa quality gloves and is a long standing licensee of DSM Dyneema – the world’s strongest fiber™.

 Lynn River has an extensive range of products tailored for the food industry including cut resistant gloves, disposable gloves, industrial safety gloves, freezer gloves, aprons, bakers’ mitts and pads, earmuffs, respirators, safety glasses and workwear.